-10.1 Introduction to the Grid file format
+10.1 Introduction to File Formats

 The GRID file format is very similar to a spreadsheet format found in popular software programs like Excel.
 A GRID is simply a table of readings.
 A specific location in a grid is specified by giving a row and column coordinate.
 The rows are numbered from 1 to 999 and the columns are labeled from A to ZZ (999 Rows & 52 Columns).